-Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review
+Home » Kauai » Smith Family Garden Luau on Kauai Review

 My grandmother used to live half the year on Kauai and another half in Seattle.
 It was amazing because every time she came home to Seattle, she’d bring Kauai Kookies, cool gecko shoes, Hawaiian stickers, and all kinds of souvenirs.

-It was the first time I’d seen Tahitian dancing, Maori dancing with poi balls, and I could not take my eyes from Pele when she danced while emerging from a volcano!
+It was the first time I’d seen Tahitian dancing and Maori dancing with poi balls, and I could not take my eyes off Pele when she danced the Hawaiian hula while emerging from a volcano!
 I just had to watch it in person!

-A couple of years later, my family managed to visit and she took us to Smith Family Garden luau on Kauai.
+A couple of years later, my family managed to visit, and she took us to the Smith Family Garden luau on Kauai.
 It was even better than the video!

-I was ten years old at the time and I still remember the songs and seeing glimpses of numerous cultures which make up present-day Hawaii.
+I was ten years old at the time, and I still remember the songs and seeing glimpses of the numerous cultures which make up the present-day Hawaiian islands.

-In fact, experiencing Smith’s Tropical Paradise is the main reason I became I hula dancer when I was a teen.
+In fact, experiencing Smith’s Luau Kauai is the main reason I became a hula dancer when I was a teen.
 I think it’s the top luau in Kauai.

 Want to know more about this luau on Kauai?
 Keep scrolling!